Jabal Amman: History

 Along with the rest of old Amman, Jabal Amman was first settled during the Neolithic period.
 But unlike nearby hills, particularly Jabal al-Qal'a, Jabal Amman was never fortified.
 It remained somewhat of a wooded outback until the 20th century, when Amman was declared the capital of Trans-Jordan and royalty, wealthy families, businesses, army officers, and politicians began moving into Jabal Amman.
 Soon, the jabal was informally established as an elite neighborhood of Amman.
 As Amman spread west, the 1st Circle was built and Jabal Amman became a primary east-west artery for the quickly expanding city.
 As the area aged, trees and greenery matured.
 Today, full grown trees line the streets of Jabal Amman.
 In 2005, the Greater Amman Municipality recognized Jabal Amman as a 'heritage attraction point' and set forth plans to preserve and develop the historic hill.

 Location

 Traditionally, the 1st Circle marks the start of Jabal Amman and King Talal Street on the valley floor marks the end of it.
-9th Sha'ban Street divides Jabal Amman from Jabal al-Weibdeh in the north.
+9th Sha'ban Street divides Jabal Amman from Jabal al-Luweibdeh in the north.
 Mango Street runs north-south across the slope.
 Rainbow Street serves as the main access up and down the mountain to the 1st circle.
 Jabal Al-Akhddar is on the opposite side of the valley from Jabal Amman.